albertov19/xcmTools/README.md

 ## Scripts

 `fetchAssets` gets a list of XC-20 assets in the given network.
 Returns the name, symbol, decimals and token's precompile address

+`calculateSovereignAddress --paraid ID` prints the sovereign account of a given parachain Id for the relay chain, and for other parachains